-The charter school will use its website to support stakeholder involvement by actively updating the school calendar with meetings and opportunities for parents in both English and Spanish.
+The Charter School will use its website to support stakeholder involvement by actively updating the school calendar with meetings and opportunities for parents in both English and Spanish.
 Feedback from parents is collected through our PTF meetings and our yearly stakeholder surveys.
-We also give parents the opportunity to be a part of the LCAP process during the School Site Council meetings.